awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/write-your-outputs-to-another-accounts-amazon-s3-bucket.md

 **To write your outputs to a bucket owned by another account**

 1. Work with an administrator of the other account to add a bucket policy to the Amazon S3 bucket that you want to write your output files to\.
-For more information, see [How do I add an S3 Bucket policy?](https://docs.aws.amazon.com/AmazonS3/latest/dev/add-bucket-policy.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [How do I add an S3 Bucket policy?](https://docs.aws.amazon.com/AmazonS3/latest/dev/add-bucket-policy.html) in the *Amazon Simple Storage Service User Guide*\.

    The following example bucket policy grants the necessary permissions: